tbidne/shrun/documentation/development.md

 ```

-The CLI `file` parameter is optional configuration for path, mode, and size-mode.
-These can also be disabled.
+The CLI `file` parameter is `WithDisabled` for path, mode, and size-mode.
+This is like `Maybe`, hence optional, with an additional option for disabling the field entirely.

 ```haskell
 -- ConfigPhaseToml phase